🎉

 In the post-pandemic era, recruitment has become one of the most critical aspects that provide companies with a competitive advantage.
 While recruitment has always been an important factor, the talent migration trends, the shifting of the talent equation, and the growing supply-demand gap have made it an absolutely critical element to keep the enterprise running smoothly.

 Technology companies are now at the forefront of using everything they can to squeeze maximum potential out of a dwindling talent pool.
+Many are turning to AI talent acquisition tools to enhance efficiency and reach.
 On average, these companies employ 1.15 talent acquisition employees per 100 full-time employees, a much larger percentage than the traditional figure of 0.7 per 100.
-Talent acquisition teams at technology companies are growing at a rate of 21.4%, an unusual yet unsurprising figure.
+AI Talent acquisition teams at technology companies are growing at a rate of 21.4%, an unusual yet unsurprising figure.

 Other ways companies are employing to lure talent include:

-• High Compensation: Some leading technology companies are paying as much as 150% higher base salaries to their talent acquisition workforce
+• High Compensation: Some leading technology companies are paying as much as 150% higher base salaries to their AI talent acquisition workforce.

-• Technical Training Program: Technology companies provide basic technical training to its talent acquisition workforce to prepare them for hiring technical workforce
+• Technical Training Program: Technology companies provide basic technical training to their AI talent acquisition teams to better prepare them for hiring technical talent.

-• New-Age Workloads and Responsibilities: Technology companies are developing talent acquisition talent with digital skills such as designing, digital marketing, employer branding and agile methodologies
+• New-Age Workloads and Responsibilities: Technology companies are advancing AI talent acquisition to find candidates with digital skills such as design, digital marketing, employer branding, and agile methodologies.

-However, in an age where the tech talent gap is at an alarming 4.47 Million (and growing) and companies take on average 50+ days to fill a position, more can done to assist your talent acquisition teams.
+However, in an age where the tech talent gap is at an alarming 4.47 million (and growing) and companies take over 50 days to fill a position, AI talent acquisition can do more to assist your hiring teams.

 This is where market intelligence from key players can help you.

-When unsure about the best recruitment strategy for your company, the best course of action to leverage insights from the current market intelligence.
+When unsure about the best recruitment strategy for your company, the smartest move is to leverage insights from current market intelligence and AI talent acquisition tools.
 Understand what your peers are doing and do it better… or don’t do it at all.

-Below, we have covered a few of these insights gathered from Draup’s market intelligence study.
+Below, we’ve covered a few of these insights gathered from Draup’s market intelligence study.

 Leverage adjacent skillsets to hire for your target role